 How to Conduct a Post-Implementation Review

 After the project’s deliverables have gone through at least one successful business cycle, you can get started on the review.
 There are project closure checklists that help frame the process.
-Here are some of the best practices for conducting the review include the following.
+Here are some of the best practices for conducting the review:

 - Trust.
 To get the information you need, you want honesty from your participants.
 Therefore, tell them you want openness, without fear of retribution.
 The more critical and truthful their observations about the project are, the more successful the review.